BC-CSCI1102/s21/resources/grading.md

 + Students missing an exam without prior permission of the instructor will receive a zero for that exam unless they provide a note from their doctor.
 + Any violation of the [university's policy on academic integrity](http://www.bc.edu/offices/stserv/academic/integrity.html) will result in a failing grade for the course.

-##### Notes for problem set grading
+#### Notes for problem set grading

-Some general criteria for grading of problem sets in CSCI 1102:
+Some general criteria for grading of problem sets in CSCI 1102.
+The percentages are rough guidelines for the TA staff.
+A percentage should be interpreted as being *additive*.
+For example, the score for a program that compiles correctly will receive between 40% and 50% credit for that.
+If it furthermore runs correctly, producing the correct output, it will receive an additional amount between 20% and 30% more credit.
+If it is also written well, it will receive another 20% to 30% credit.
+A program that doesn't compile will perhaps receive 30% to 40% plus whatever might be gained in the "written well" category, it would receive no credit for running correctly.

+The total score will be the sum of these 3 properties.

 1. Does the program compile?
 If not, is it a syntax error?
 A type error?
 An undefined symbol?
 Would a small change make it compile?
+(40 - 50%)

 2. Does the program run correctly?
+(20% - 30%)

 3. Is the program well written?
+(20 - 30%)

    1. Is the code reasonably efficient?
 Time?
 Space?